sixeyed/play-with-docker.github.io/_posts/2017-01-24-swarm-mode-intro.markdown

 lz1j4d6290j8lityk4w0cxls5    node2     Ready   Active
 ```

-If you try to execute an administrative command in a non-leader node, you'll get an error.
+If you try to execute an administrative command in a non-leader node `worker`, you'll get an error.
 Try it here:

 ```.term2
 docker node ls